Sinevia/screenfly.js/README.md

-screenfly.js
+Screenfly.js
 =========
-screenfly.js is a small utility class.
-It can apply styles on the fly to DOM elements (using their IDs and classes) depending on the browser size.
+Screenfly.js is a small utility class.
+It can apply styles on the fly to DOM elements depending on the browser size.
+Screenfly.js uses the tags, classes and ids of the elements for selectors.
 It is extemely accurate.